Building coherence in humanitarian mortality measurement: Two years of innovation, evidence and local leadership

 Speakers:

-We will also hear from their partners at IMPACT Initiatives and London School of Hygiene and Tropical Medicine, U. of London on what enables and constrains their work in practice operationally and politically.
+We also heard from their partners at IMPACT Initiatives and London School of Hygiene and Tropical Medicine, U. of London on what enables and constrains their work in practice operationally and politically.

-Rebuild Hope for Africa, alongside Johns Hopkins Center for Humanitarian Health, will share lessons from mortality measurement innovation in DRC and a practical tool to help local actors assess feasibility, select appropriate methods, and navigate operational constraints.
+Rebuild Hope for Africa, alongside Johns Hopkins Center for Humanitarian Health, shared lessons from mortality measurement innovation in DRC and a practical tool to help local actors assess feasibility, select appropriate methods, and navigate operational constraints.

 %20(2).png)